tracking-exposed/eu19/content/page/forIndividuals.md

 draft: true
 ---
 # fbTREX for Individuals
-### empowering users to monitor their information diets
+### Want to know more about how Facebook is influencing you?

 Facebook’s personalisation algorithms have an impact on our lifestyles, priorities, moods, opinions and ultimately the decisions we make.
 Yet we are prohibited from understanding their mechanics and objectives.